getnot/quadrant/README.md

 - button addded to switch quadrant space
 - yo mama jokes added
 - now click on extension icon to open tab
+- add task using form button
+- click on tak to remove